qualisys/qualisys_lsl_app/README.md

 3. Enter address, port, and start
 > ![qtm_lsl_init.PNG](images/qtm_lsl_init.PNG)

 Once started, the app is either in a waiting or streaming state.
-Waiting means QTM is not yet streaming data and so there is no LSL stream open.
+Waiting means that QTM is not streaming data and so there is no LSL stream open.
 Once QTM starts streaming, the LSL stream is opened.
+Similarly, the LSL stream is closed once QTM stops streaming.
 > ![qtm_lsl_wait.PNG](images/qtm_lsl_wait.PNG)
 ![qtm_lsl_stream.PNG](images/qtm_lsl_stream.PNG)